 4 Steps to Understanding the ROI of Your Newsletter

-Bruce Clay, Inc.’s little SEO Newsletter has been in the works since 2004 – that’s 96 volumes since it’s inception.
+Bruce Clay, Inc.’s little SEO Blog has been in the works since 2004 – that’s 96 volumes since it’s inception.
 Seven years of data gives us plenty to work with.
 And because we’re currently in an assessment phase, looking at some of the SEO Newsletter’s components and method of delivery, I had to quickly dive into some data.
 The good news is: my research is now yours – and guess what?
 Getting a handle on your newsletter’s performance is not as intimidating as it may seem at first.

 Here at BCI, we use Constant Contact for our newsletter, as do many businesses.
-No matter which service you use, if you haven’t taken the time to poke around in all the stats available to you as a client, this is a must-do first step.
+No matter which service you use, if you haven’t taken the time to poke around in all the stats available to you as a client, then this is a must-do first step.
 It’s chock-full of goodies for you to understand the newsletter’s performance, and to create a baseline to test your email marketing efforts to your heart’s content.

 Step 1: Understand Basic Metrics of Email Marketing